KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-artifact-of-power.md

     * **Dominating Power (Severance):** Power for its own sake, unconstrained by law—severing bonds, feeding Blobism and Hollow Replication.

 * **The Wielder's Resonance (L₂ (SS / SM: Anthra / Nousa) or L₃ (DS / DM: Archeus / Noeüs)):**
-    The Weapon magnifies the handler's essence.
+    The Weapon magnifies the bearer's essence.
     A pure blade in an Entropic hand becomes destructive; a cursed artifact in Centropic alignment can be redeemed.
     The outcome reflects the Wielder's core frequency.